DS-Partner/python-snippets/README.md

 # python-snippets
-Short and usefull code snippets for the python and data science community, topics to cover:
+Short and useful code snippets for the python and data science community, topics to cover:

 :hammer: Data Wrangling